 The effective management of people is a critical component of organizational competitiveness.
-This course addresses problems and issues concerning leadership, interpersonal effectiveness, and challenges for managers in the 21st century.
-The student is prepared to manage him or herself and others in a rapidly-changing global environment.
-Topics covered include leadership, teamwork, power, politics, and influence.
+This course addresses problems and issues concerning leadership, interpersonal effectiveness, team dynamics and challenges for managers in the 21st century.
+The student is prepared to manage himself or herself and others in a rapidly-changing global environment.
+Topics covered include leadership, teamwork, motivation and influence, and organizational culture.